Skip to content

 Timing: Most people lack experience with police.
 As a result, they fail to properly interpret what is happening until it’s over and too late.
 Therefore, err on the side of caution.
 And refuse to answer police questions if there is any chance they could see you as a person of interest.

 After all, you can always make a statement later, at any point in the future — after consulting your lawyer.
-But, once words come out of your mouth, you can never take them back.
+But, once words come out of your mouth, too late, you can never take them back.

 Waiver of Miranda rights

-To “waive” is to give up or surrender.
-You wouldn’t “waive” the title to your house or car would you?
+To waive is to give up or surrender.
+You wouldn’t waive the title to your house or car would you?
 Your right to remain silent is more valuable.
 So, never waive your rights.

-Here police sometimes play with the technicalities of Miranda case.
+Here police sometimes play with the technicalities of the Miranda case.
 For example, police may say things in front of the suspect to other police, to bait the suspect.
 Or, police pretend resignation: “this was your chance to tell your side of the story.”
-Whatever the bait, don’t take it.
+Whatever the bait, pause, then don’t take it.

 And sometimes, police cross the line and use coercive tactics to get a waiver of Miranda rights.
 When they do, your defense lawyer may be able to get a judge to suppress those statements.
 But, prevention is far better than any cure.